gnasamx/with-userfront-subdomain/README.md

 **Issue:**

-1. Cookie domain name is "localhost" or in production "exmaple".
+1. Cookie domain name is "localhost" or in production "example".
 2. Because of which there is no session on subdomain.

 **Expectation:**

-1. Cookies domain name should be ".localhost" or in production ".exmaple".
+1. Cookie domain name should be ".localhost" or in production ".example".
-2. Such that session can maintain on both domain and subdomain.
+2. Such that session can be maintained on both domain and subdomain.